makersinchicago/makersinchicago.org/.github/ISSUE_TEMPLATE/directory-edit-request.md

  **LAUNCH**
 [ When did the space/org launch?]

-ADDITIONAL INFORMATION:
+_ADDITIONAL QUESTIONS:_
-[This will not be displayed on the directory– Please add either [ADD] or [EDIT] to the title.
-How did you hear about us?
+[How did you hear about us?
 Also, is there anything else we should know?
 Any questions or comments?]